taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 # Asynchronous Redux

 In the book, you have only used synchronous actions so far.
 There is no delay of the action dispatching involved.
-Yet sometimes you want to delay an action.
-The example can be a simple one: Imagine you want to have a notification for your application user when a todo item got created.
+Yet, sometimes you want to delay an action.
+The example can be a simple one: Imagine you want to have a notification for your application user when a todo item was created.
 The notification should hide after one second.
 The first action would show the notification and set a `isShowingNotification` property to true.
 If the `isShowing` status of the notification resides in the store, you would need a way to delay a second action to hide the notification again.
 In a simple scenario it would look like the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~